 The key to sophisticated security patch management is leaving behind simplistic criticality scoring and instead evaluating risk in the context of business needs and the real-world threat environment.
 This supports better decision-making about which security patches need to be applied immediately.

-As organisations migrate more to software-as-a-service (SaaS) consumption models for their applications, the burden of keeping pace with patching will diminish.
-SaaS vendors handle the whole process: when a vulnerability is found, it gets patched in the cloud and applied automatically to all users, sparing the customer organisation any effort.
+As organizations migrate more to software-as-a-service (SaaS) consumption models for their applications, the burden of keeping pace with patching will diminish.
+SaaS vendors handle the whole process: when a vulnerability is found, it gets patched in the cloud and applied automatically to all users, sparing the customer organization any effort.

 In the meantime, tools are becoming available to enable sophisticated risk-based decision-making about software vulnerabilities and security patches—contributing to more strategic and proactive enterprise attack surface risk management overall.